 TWIST1 mediated epithelial mesenchymal transition (EMT) in Glioblastoma (GBM)

 TThe EMT state in GBM is associated with invasion and promotion of stem-cell phenotypes.
-Given the importance of these properties for GBM formation, treatment resistance and progression, the identification of regulators of EMT in GVBM are of great clinical relevance.
+Given the importance of these properties for GBM formation, treatment resistance and progression, the identification of regulators of EMT in GBM are of great clinical relevance.
 We first identified TWIST1 expression in gliomas and reported its correlations with increased tumor grade, invasion and glioma stem cell (GSC) properties.
 We also characterized the functional importance of periostin (POSTN), a TWIST1 regulated protein, with similar pro-EMT effects in glioma.
 Our current efforts are directed at developing a deeper understanding of how TWIST1 regulates specific aspects of this phenotype through post-translational modifications, dimerization motifs and protein-binding partners.
 These studies are anticipated to inform therapeutic strategies that target TWIST1 through direct disruption of protein interactions.
-Given, the difficulty in drugging transcription factors we are concurrently performing RNAseq and ChiPseq studies to define genes directly or indirectly regulated by TWIST1 that could serve as more druggable surrogate targets to inhibit EMT.
+Given, the difficulty in drugging transcription factors we are concurrently performing RNAseq and ChiPseq studies to define genes directly or indirectly regulated by TWIST1 that could serve as more druggable surrogate targets to inhibit TWIST1 mediated EMT.

 Aging and Glioblastoma Malignancy